RonNewcomb/narrative-engine/README system3.md

 System 3 implements some ideas from https://www.gamedeveloper.com/author/ron-newcomb

 System 2 seemed so heavyweight even I started to be afraid to use it.
+It was daunting, trying to write something in all those little boxes.
+I couldn't just _get started_.

 Plus it seemed geared toward creating a perfect boardgame where no character was special.

-Trying to write something in all those little boxes seems daunting.
-And so, you couldn't just _get started_.
+Although I still believe in the boardgame idea, let's not go overboard.

+As for fully structuring the whole work with character beliefs which become actions which become scenes which become MRU paragraphs, it might work better as a build-time tool, like writing prompts and the like, rather than something needed at runtime.

 ## New Goals

 Mobile-first.
 Play on mobile without needing parser typing nor lawnmowering a CYOA due to multipart responses.
+Multi-part choices to construct sentences seem to be the right default.

 Emphasize always ready to publish.
-Smooth scale from no choice, to press any key, to a simple unused choice, to a simple used choice, to a multipart choice, to a used mulitpart choice, to... a board game.
+Smoothly scale from no choices, to a simple choice, to a multipart choice, to complex questions about multipart answers.

-Don't assume every response jumps somewhere else in the text.
-Instead, it flows linearly until a jump is requested.
-But, always and automatically remember every choice made and can answer what was chosen at any time.
+Responses are always remembered.
+The author needn't do anything special.
+Which answer was chosen can be retrieved just by asking.

+Responses aren't jumps.
+The writing flows linearly unless a jump-to-page-X is specifically requested.

-Emphasize ease and speed of writing.
-Emphasize getting the writing from brain to paper.
-Uses mobile to aid in authoring via speech-to-text.
-You cannot edit on mobile, only add more words.
-The inability to edit while on mobile is a feature.
+Emphasize getting words from brain to paper.
+Use speech-to-text from mobile.
+By design, you cannot edit on mobile.

-Text-first, low-code.
-Deemphasize code and other fiddly bits.
-Avoid "filling in forms" style of creation.
+Emphasize text-first and de-emphasize code.
+Avoid a "filling in forms" style of creation.

+Use System 2 as a build-time aid, not a runtime library.
+Given character beliefs, it creates plot outlines and from that it creates writing prompts for scenes, exchanges, paragraphs.

 #### What advanced features would aid in next-generation intfic?

+- ease of creation
+  - speech-to-text, on-the-go
+  - limited code or setup
 - prove agency, teach how to play, indulge player, convey gamestate
   - Foreshadowing to prove agency
   - dialogue, news, foreshadowing is the HUD to convey gamestate